-Started by Cole and Dana Reed, this POC, woman-owned and operated business is an inclusive community office space in Northeast Portland for freelancers, artists, and small businesses to get work done.
+Started by Cole and Dana Reed, this POC, woman-owned and operated business has two inclusive community office spaces in Northeast and Northwest Portland for freelancers, artists, and small businesses to get work done.
 Members have access to the dog-friendly office with free parking, coffee and tea, conference rooms, an art and design library, a boutique photo studio, neighborhood discounts, and more.

-The Portland African American Leadership Forum, established in 2009 out of Minnesota’s African American Leadership Forum, works to build up Black leaders among their communities and bring about revitalization.
-Between leadership development programs and various projects for justice, the PAALF is working for change in Portland.
+Imagine Black (previously known as the Portland African American Leadership Forum) works to build up Black leaders among their communities and bring about revitalization.
+They offer leadership development programs and various projects for justice.

-PDX Women of Color is a group of visionaries that creates events and virtual experiences that empower Black and Brown women.
-Founded by Moniquea Majors, PDX Women of Color hosts events that bring women together to help one another grow personally and professionally.
+PDX Women of Color is a group of visionaries that creates events and virtual experiences meant to empower Black and Brown women.
+Founded by Moniquea Majors, PDX Women of Color hosts holistic health workshops, intention setting seminars, and networking events that bring women together to help one another grow personally and professionally.

 Founded in 2014 by decorated Navy veteran Chad Brown, Soul River Inc connects inner city youth with US veterans for educational deployments focused on environmental conservation.
 Traveling to some of the world’s most environmentally threatened habitats, veteran mentors provide hands-on learning experiences for young people such as conservation education through fly fishing, outdoor leadership and skill-building, and civic engagement.